Gajol/balance/_books/Think-Fast-Think-Slow.md

 ## Theories

 - [Decision Theory - Wikipedia](https://en.wikipedia.org/wiki/Decision_theory)
-- [Bernouli Principle](https://en.wikipedia.org/wiki/Bernoulli%27s_principle) by [Daniel Bernouli](https://en.wikipedia.org/wiki/Daniel_Bernoulli): same person who has the fluid dynamics principles.
+- [Bernoulli Principle](https://en.wikipedia.org/wiki/Bernoulli%27s_principle) by [Daniel Bernoulli](https://en.wikipedia.org/wiki/Daniel_Bernoulli): same person who has the fluid dynamics principles.
-  - [St Petersburg Paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox): The **St. Petersburg paradox** or **St. Petersburg lottery** is a paradox involving the game of flipping a coin where the expected payoff of the theoretical lottery game approaches infinity but nevertheless seems to be worth only a very small amount to the participants
+  - [St Petersburg Paradox](https://en.wikipedia.org/wiki/St._Petersburg_paradox): The **St. Petersburg paradox** or **St. Petersburg lottery** is a paradox involving the game of flipping a coin where the expected payoff of the theoretical lottery game approaches infinity but nevertheless seems to be worth only a very small amount to the participants.

 ## Words